logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

     experiment.launch(spark, wrapper)

-    # -- How to upload a dataset to your HopsWorks project --
+    # -- How to upload a dataset to your Hopsworks project --

     # When using the Python Kernel
-    # This code will copy the file mydata.json located in your PDIR directory and place it in the Resources dataset of your HopsWorks project
+    # This code will copy the file mydata.json located in your PDIR directory and place it in the Resources dataset of your Hopsworks project
     from hops import hdfs
     hdfs.copy_to_project('mydata.json', 'Resources/')